Undergraduate Filmmaking, Screenwriting and Media Arts

 The program explores a broad scope of media making, including narrative fiction, documentary/nonfiction, experimental film, animation, cinematography, storyboarding, directing actors, as well as producing, screenwriting, writing for television, writing and producing for the Web, writing for games, and game development.

-Interdisciplinary work across the liberal arts is encouraged, and formal and informal collaboration between the Music, Dance, Theater and other disciplines continue to emerge and flourish.
-In a creative alliance with the Theater program, FSMA has begun the third year of its interdisciplinary team-taught project in developing and producing web series.
+Interdisciplinary work across the liberal arts is encouraged, and formal and informal collaboration among the Music, Dance, Theater and other disciplines continue to emerge and flourish.
+In a creative alliance with the Theatre program, FSMA has begun the third year of its interdisciplinary, team-taught project in developing and producing Web series.

-Recent graduates routinely have work represented at some of the world’s most prestigious film and media festivals, and graduates who chose to pursue advanced degrees are finding traction at the top film schools in the U.S. and abroad.
+Recent graduates routinely have work represented at some of the world’s most prestigious film and media festivals, and graduates who chose to pursue advanced degrees are finding traction at the top film schools in the United States and abroad.